dfelinto/blender-manual/manual/video_editing/sequencer/strips/effects/speed_control.rst

 Suppose you want to slow your strip down.
 You need to affect the speed of the video clip without affecting the overall frame rate.
 Select the clip and :menuselection:`Add --> Effect --> Speed Control` effect strip.

-Click to drop it and press :kbd:`N` to get the Properties.
-Choose the *Multiply* option in the Effect Strip section.
+Choose the *Multiply* option in the Effect Strip panel in the Sidebar.
 Set the Multiply Factor to be the factor by which you want to adjust the speed.
 To cut the displayed speed by 50%, enter 0.5.
 Now, a 275-frame clip will play at half speed, and thus display only the first 137 frames.